 COMMUNITY SERVICE - Called to Serve

-Please note: Due to the COVID-19 pandemic, community service hour requirements to graduate in June 2021 have been reduced to 20 hours instead of the normally mandatory 40 hours.
+Community service hour requirements to graduate in June 2023 have returned to 40 hours.

 Ideally we hope that you get as much out of giving as those who are on the receiving end of your efforts; that your motivation for volunteering extends beyond meeting the Ministry’s mandatory ’40 hour’ requirement to a sincere desire to do good for others; that you realize the 40 hours is only a beginning to a lifetime of volunteering and selfless giving.

 As part of the diploma requirements, all students must complete a minimum of 40 hours of community involvement activities.

 These activities may begin on July 1st prior to the start of Gr.
 9 (eg. July of the calendar year you will be entering Gr.
 9).